amontalenti/streams/index.rst

 configuration files and do it instead via an interpreted general purpose programming language (like Python)."

-"By using an interpreted language, you can construct and submit topologies without having to do a compilation."

 Comments recently by Nathan Marz in `STORM-561`_.

 .. _STORM-561: https://issues.apache.org/jira/browse/STORM-561